About HTTP Response Pages

 No Response Page Before URL Identification

-The system does not display a response page when web traffic is blocked before the system identifies the requested URL; see Guidelines and Limitations for URL Filtering.
+The system does not display a response page when web traffic is blocked before the system identifies the requested URL; see Best Practices for URL Filtering.